uizaio/deprecated-uiza-sdk-player-android/README.md

     subscribe(service.auth(jsonBodyAuth), new ApiSubscriber<...>() {
     ...
     });
+*Note: You must save Auth object when calling this api success.
+Using this codes below:*

+    LPref.setAuth(activity, auth, new Gson());

 @ http://dev-api.uiza.io/resource/index.html#api-Credentical-Check_Token

     subscribe(service.checkToken(), new ApiSubscriber<...>() {
     ...
     });
+*Note: You must save Auth object when calling this api success.
+Using this codes below:*

+    LPref.setAuth(activity, auth, new Gson());

 @ http://dev-api.uiza.io/resource/index.html#api-Metadata-List_All_Metadata

     subscribe(service.listAllMetadataV2(jsonBodyMetadataList), new ApiSubscriber<...>() {